posit-dev/air/docs/formatter.md

 )
 ```

 This fits on one line!
-Shouldn't we fold it to this?
+Shouldn't we flatten it to this?

 ```r
 # Theoretical output